 Sensor Data Filtering

-The sensors that will be used in this project are susceptible to errors and interference.
+The sensors that being used in this project are susceptible to errors and interference.
 One such interference includes the accelerometers being susceptible to vibrations that can offset the data in give false readings.
 There are several ways to alleviate such an error.

 One of the methods that is widely used, and also happens to be the most complex, is Kalman Filtering.
 Kalman filtering is an attempt to take data that is observed over a period of time and remove the erroneous components using mathematical filtering.[3]
 The main attribute of such filtering is its ability to produce estimates that are closer to the true sensor measurement values.
 The Kalman filter uses the dynamic equations of a system, taking into consideration the controlling inputs, and produces an estimate of the varying outputs.[3]
 The Kalman filter is a recursive estimator, meaning that only the previous state and the current sensor input are needed to produce an estimate.
 This type of filter proved to be the most complex out of the three that were explored and required the most computing power.
 Since the group are using a microcontroller more research is necessary in order to determine whether or not the group would be able to implement such a filter.